ViktorijaMelder/funnels-dropoff-analysis/README.md

 - The most preferred platform for funnel engagement was **Desktop (58%)**, followed by **Mobile (40%)**, and **Tablet (2%)**.

 - Drop-off rates were **consistent across device categories**, indicating no major usability issues specific to one platform.

 ---

-## Notes

-Brief recommendations based on this analysis—such as improving homepage navigation and revealing shipping costs earlier—are included in the project deliverable linked above.

----